andersen-lab/Freyja/README.md

 ```
 freyja plot [aggregated-filename-tsv] --output [plot-filename(.pdf,.png,etc.)]
 ```
 which provides a fractional abundance estimate for all aggregated samples.
-To modify the provide a lineage specific breakdown, the `--lineages` flag can be used.
+To provide a specific lineage breakdown, the `--lineages` flag can be used.
 We now provide a `--config [path-to-plot-config-file]` option that allows users to control the colors and grouping of lineages in the plot.
 The [plot config file](freyja/data/plot_config.yml) is a yaml file.
 More information about the plot config file can be found in the [sample config file](freyja/data/plot_config.yml).
 Example outputs:

 |**Summarized** | **Lineage-Specific**|
 |     :---:      |     :---:      |